goplot/goplot/README.md

 - goplot.sh is the main script and runs continuously in the background; calls tractor.sh to start new parallel plots according to your configuration
 - tractor.sh is called by goplot.sh to start a new plot; logs details and sends annotations to Grafana
 - diskhand.sh is run by cron every two minutes; keeps an eye on disk space and provides disks for plotting; takes disks out of rotation when filled
-- farmerlog.sh runs continuously in the background; monitors the Chia log for eligible plots passing the plot filter, sends the data to prometheus
+- harvesterlog.sh runs continuously in the background; monitors the Chia log for eligible plots passing the plot filter, sends the data to prometheus
 - goplot_collector.sh is run by cron every minute; sends custom goplot stats to prometheus
 - getfarm_collector.sh is run by cron every minute; sends custom chia farm stats to prometheus
 - getharvester_collector.sh is run on a remote harvester by cron every minute; sends custom chia farm stats to prometheus